vamsivk18/COMP6721_Winter2023_GroupM/README.md

 ## Instructions on how to run the pre-trained model on the provided sample test dataset

-All our models are saved in the each of the model subdirectories subdirectory with the name Model_backup.
-Those could be used to test model on the sample dataset.
+Our repository contains multiple subdirectories, each representing a trained model.
+The directory for each model is named "Model_backup" and contains the saved files for that model.
+These files can be used to test the corresponding model on a sample dataset.

 1. Loading datasets using the steps in the .ipynb file load dataset from Dataset subdirectory.
 2. Using transform function to pre-process and apply transformations on the dataset.